mtung03/El_Dorado/README.md

 stylesheets - css
 scripts - javascript
-images - (should be self explanatory) data - not really relevant right now
+images - (should be self explanatory) data - used as a fake backend database for now

 To-Do:

-seller_dash - dashboard of a seller account screen size responsiveness make logo for all pages general styling and content adding
+seller_dash - figure out what content will go there screen size responsiveness make logo for all pages general styling and content adding